 The CDC sounded the alarm because of data that show the proportion of bacteria that have this resistance to many drugs has quadrupled in the last decade or so.

-CRE cases were reported by 4 percent of hospitals in 2012, up from about 1 percent from about a decade earlier, according to the report.
-In long-term care hospitals the situation is even worse — about 18 percent have reported cases, the CDC says.
+CRE cases were reported by 4 percent of hospitals in 2012, up from about 1 percent from about decade earlier, according to the report.
+In long-term care hospitals the situation is even worse -- about 18 percent have reported cases, the CDC says.

 In addition, the proportion of Enterobacteriaceae bacteria that were resistant increased from 1.2 percent in 2001 to 4.2 percent in 2011, the CDC reported.

+Other experts agree the situation is alarming.
 Infectious disease specialist Dr. Brad Spellberg, of the Los Angeles Biomedical Research Institute at the Harbor-UCLA Medical Center, likens the situation to the Titanic's ill-fated voyage.
-"We're not talking about an iceberg that's down the line," he says.
+"We're not talking about an iceberg that's down the line," said Spellberg.
 "The ship has hit the iceberg.
 We're taking on water.
 We already have people dying.
 Not only of CRE, but of untreatable CRE."